What You’ll Learn

 Once you’ve chosen the propane tank size that is appropriate for your needs, your propane gas supplier will schedule your installation.

-The first step to install a buried propane tank is to excavate your yard.
 Your installer will map out your yard and find a suitable location for your tank.

 The placement of the propane tank will not interfere with other systems in your home.